taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 **"June 7, 2116: Green Haven Howes, North America"**

 We see a fist holding a bunch of wheat straws, and another hand reaching for a straw.

-Pippa, off-panel: **"*Aw, *seriously*?*"**
+Children chant a game song:

+*"Spin the needle, spin the thread, keep the sunlight off your head,*
+*wind will sting and water burns, everybody takes a turn!"*

-We see a crowd of Biononymous children gathered in a outdoor pavilion with a dirt floor, all wearing the compulsory clothing of their cult: a simple sleeveless shirt tucked into baggy trousers in the style of [shalwar kameez](https://en.wikipedia.org/wiki/Shalwar_kameez); a light long sleeve jacket, loose and fastening up the front, covered in a variety of simple geometric embroidery patterns, sleeves cinched at the wrists; gloves tucked into the sleeves; head veil with identical cartoon schematics of a face embroidered onto each with synaptic thread; boots, with the trousers tucked in.
+We see a group of children, covered head to toe is protective cloth, playing in the shadows of a small grove of trees, all wearing the compulsory clothing of their cult: a simple sleeveless shirt tucked into baggy trousers in the style of [shalwar kameez](https://en.wikipedia.org/wiki/Shalwar_kameez); a light long sleeve jacket, loose and fastening up the front, covered in a variety of simple geometric embroidery patterns, sleeves cinched at the wrists; gloves tucked into the sleeves; head veil with identical cartoon schematics of a face embroidered onto each with synaptic thread; boots, with the trousers tucked in.
 Each child also has an SynTh mechapet curled around their arms, legs, necks; sitting on heads, shoulders; or eagerly following their heels.
 Some of the children have straws of varying lengths in their hands.
 One child, smaller than the rest of the other children, a mechapet shaped like an American Crow sitting on their shoulder, is holding a very short straw, and the face on their head veil is a definite pout.

-Pippa: **"*I did the far hill field *yesterday*!*"**
+In the valley below, we see the hive-like bio-domes of the Haven.

+Pippa, the smallest child in the group: **"*Aw, *seriously*?* But I already did the orchards this week!"**

-Biononymous child holding the fist of straws: **"*Think of it this way, Pippa...you get to spend the most time above ground today!*"**
+Biononymous child holding the fist of straws: **"*Werewolves take you, how can you complain about being outside?*"**

-Pippa: **"*But it's not fair, Io!
-I'm the smallest, and it's so far away!*"**
+Pippa: **"*But it's not fair, Io!*"**

+Io: **"*Pippa, who told you life's fair??*"**

 We see tiny gloved hands try to shove the short straw back into an only slightly larger fist of straws.

 Pippa: **"*Take it back, let me pick again!*"**

-Io: **"*No, that's cheating!*"**

 A taller, lankier Biononymous child, a cuttlefish mechapet curled around their neck, steps in between them and calmly separates them.

-Asoka: **"*Come on, Pippa, I'll help you.*"**
+Asoka: **"*Come on Pippa...if you help me with the orchards, I'll tell you how 'Majhee's Exodus' ends!*"**

+Io, exasperated: **"*You're gonna spoil their brain with fairy tales, Soka...*"**

 ### Page 3

 Asoka and Pippa roll two large plastic barrels on a grassy path up a steep, terraced hill, towards a long row of tall greenhouses.
 The barrels are heavy with water and the two children lean their whole bodies into the endeavor.
-The cuttlefish mechapet holds two large woven shade-fans over the children's heads, while the crow mechapet moves sticks and other obstacles out of their path.
+The mechapets hold large woven shade-fans over the children's heads.

-Pippa: **"*No Sokaaa,* Io *was cheating, I know it!
-They haven't had to work further away than the apple trees ever since we started trying out all of their 'work assignment algorithms'...*"**

-Asoka: **"*But don't you like being above ground?
-This is my favorite part of being a Biononymous!*"**

-Pippa: **"*Stop being so happy when I'm telling you about my bad luck!*"**
+Asoka: **"*...and after almost a year of searching, they finally found it...the Rio Hamza, the legendary underground sister of the Rio Amazonas!
+The water was salty, but it was clean, and it didn’t burn--*"**

+Pippa: **"*How could they tell?*"**

+Asoka: **"*You know the special thread that goes into our outdoor clothes, the kind made by thread worms?*"**

+Pippa: **"*You mean SynTh?
+I thought we're the only ones allowed to make SynTh...*"**

+Asoka: **"Only because the World Government forced us to make it a secret, because otherwise they would have taken the Havens away from the Biononymous.
+Back before the Burning, Majhee was the first person to figure out how to grow thread worms, and she shared her recipes with everyone, for free!*"**

 At the top of the path, slightly above the row of greenhouses, is a row of spigots with hose attachments.
-Asoka is carefully placing their barrel against a rusted metal barrel holder.
-Pippa, whose barrel is already placed in a barrel holder, is crouched in front of their barrel, and struggles with the hose attachments.
+Asoka carefully places their barrel against a rusted metal barrel holder.

-Pippa: **"*These are always so hard to do with gloves...*"**
+Asoka: **"*Pippa, can you attach the hose to this one?
+I'll get your barrel in the holder.*"**

+Pippa crouches in front of the barrel and struggles with the hose attachments.

+Pippa: **"*But why would she give away SynTh recipes for free?
+She should've traded them for something nice, like coffee, or a whole year of rides on the Space Ferries.*"**

-Asoka gives Pippa a wink and a thumbs up before tending to their own hose attachment.
+Asoka gives Pippa a wink.

-Asoka: **"*You got this!*"**
+Asoka: **"*But would that be *fair?* If she did that, who would get all the filters and sensors?*"**

+Pippa: **"*I guess...not a lot of people...*"**

 ### Page 4

+Pippa: **"Anyways, what happened after they found the Rio Hamza?"**

+Asoka: **"*Hmm?
+Oh, they did what we did...*"**

 The two children watch the water flow through the gravity-powered aquaduct system, gently scattering moisture onto the plants inside the greenhouse.

-Asoka: **"*Wanna know a secret to making your luck better?*"**

-Pippa: **"*Yes!*"**

-Asoka: **"*Before picking a straw, or rolling dice, think of the worst possible outcome.*"**

-Pippa: **"*The worst?!*"**

-Asoka: **"*Then think about how you would get what you want even if you had the worst luck, and shout in your head, 'I don't care if the worst happens!
-I can handle it!!'*"**

-Asoka: **"*Then the bad luck gets scared, and knows it can't have fun with you.*"**
+Asoka: **"*...first they stayed in caves, took care of their thread worms, and learned to grow food underground.
+Eventually, they figured out ways to weave materials that could protect them on the surface, and make them invisible to Orbiters...*"**

+Asoka turns to a skeptical Pippa.

+Asoka: **"*...and now they live on the surface, re-growing the Amazon rainforest and hiding from the World Government in* plain sight*.*"**

+Pippa: **"*But how??
+They're in the Red Zone, and when *we* tried to hide, the World Government found us anyway...*"**

+Asoka: **"*I dunno, maybe the Red Zone is so hot that it's easier to hide your heat signature?*"**

 ### Page 5

+Asoka: **"*Maybe when I make Journeyhume, I'll go ask them myself!*"**

 Iri and Manut play, as Asoka turns towards a delicious smell floating up the valley towards them.

-Asoka: **"*Smells like Jeshua's making butter buns today...*"**

-Pippa looks miserable.

-Pippa: **"*We're so far away, they'll be cold by the time we get back.
-Why do we have a grove all the way up here anyway?*"**

-Asoka smiles kindly via their face veil.

-Asoka: **"*These are the plants that evolved the fastest, so they can handle more sun...the others still need the protection of the valley...*"**
+Asoka: **"*Mmm, smell that?
+I forgot it's bread day...*"**

+Pippa ignores Asoka, a serious look on their small face.

+Pippa: **"*Soka...why do the Orbiters hate us?*"**

+Asoka: **"*Aw, Pippa, I'm sure not every Orbiter hates Earthers...*"**

+Pippa: **"*They have so many nice things, like space farms with nicer water and cleaner air...why do they have to take our food, and make Earthers work for them?*"**

+Pippa looks glum as the mechapets come over to comfort them.

+Pippa: **"*I hate Orbiters...*"**

-Asoka crouches to be face level with Pippa.
+Asoka smiles kindly and crouches to be face level with Pippa.

+Asoka: **"*They might have nicer things, but we're more free...our water and air are free, and we get a big sky and trees to climb, hills to run all over...I think I would hate living in an Orbiter pod...*"**

+Pippa: **"*Yeah, I guess so...*"**

-Asoka: **"*If I take care of the weeding, will you run back now and bring me a hot bun?*"**
+Asoka: **"*Tell ya what.
+I'll finish the weeding if you go save me a hot bun for later.*"**

 Pippa beams with joy and gratitude.

 Pippa: **"*Really?
-Yes!*"**
+Okay!*"**

 ### Page 6